dadhi/DryIoc/docs/DryIoc.Docs/Extensions/MefAttributedModel.md

 __DryIoc.MefAttributedModel__ functionality at runtime.
 All registrations will be scanned and factory delegates generated at compile-time by __DryIocZero__.

-Another reason, though unlikely matirialized one.
-I believe that set of features covered by __DryIoc.Attributes__ may be used by other IoC libraries without introducing their own attributes.
+Another reason is that the set of features covered by __DryIoc.Attributes__ may be used by other IoC libraries without introducing their own attributes (ha-ha, it likely won't materialize).

 ### Export and Import attributes may be used separately